 A. AG: For details of utility works already underway, please see the Latest News section at the top of this page.
-We do not envisage having to use temporary traffic lights until after Christmas.
 To minimise disruption to road users at the Bluebell roundabout, the published highways drainage solution has been reviewed and adjustments make for upcoming works in this area.
 Further details of the works programme will be published on the website under Works Update and through monthly newsletters, circulated electronically to Parish Councils and businesses via links through the Yeovil Chamber of Trade.
 We will always seek to minimise Traffic Disruption but at times Traffic Lights will be required to manage traffic flows as we complete the works programme.

 Q. What hours will the contractor be working?